Quadratic forms representing all odd positive integers: Introduction and Statement of Results

-In the appendix to \cite{GHL}, Goldfeld, Hoffstein, and Lieman show that $L(g_{i} \otimes g_{i}, s)$ has no Siegel zeroes.
-We work out precisely what the local factors are at primes $p | N$, make effective the result of Goldfeld, Hoffstein and Lieman, and translate this into an explicit lower bound for $\langle g_{i}, g_{i} \rangle$.
-We also give a Dirichlet series representation for $L(g_{i} \otimes g_{j}, s)$ in terms of the Fourier coefficients of $g_{i}$ and $g_{j}$.
+In the appendix to \cite{GHL}, Goldfeld, Hoffstein, and Lieman show that $L(g_{i} \otimes \overline{g_{i}}, s)$ has no Siegel zero.
+We make effective the result of Goldfeld, Hoffstein and Lieman, and translate this into an explicit lower bound for $\langle g_{i}, g_{i} \rangle$.

 To give a bound on the Petersson norm of $C$, we need to extend our theory of Rankin-Selberg $L$-functions to arbitrary elements of $S_{2}(\Gamma_{0}(N), \chi)$.
 If $f, g \in S_{2}(\Gamma_{0}(N), \chi)$ we decompose